-The province of Central Java, around the city of Jogyakarta, is the most famous part of Java and is, in fact, its cultural centre.
-This is in part because of the presence there of a variety of religious influences-Buddhist, Hindu, and other indigenous beliefs, which resulted in the construction of the impressive temples of Borobudur, Prambanan and the Dieng temple complex.
+The province of Central Java, around the city of Jogyakarta, is the most famous part of Java and is, in fact, its cultural center.
+This is in part because of the presence there of a variety of religious influences-Buddhist, Hindu, and other beliefs, which resulted in the construction of the impressive temples of Borobudur, Prambanan and the Dieng temple complex.

 Borobudur, which dwarfs the neighboring temples of Candi Pawon and Mendut, remains one of the main cultural attractions in Indonesia.
 From afar Borobudur looks like a huge but ordinary stone construction.
 But from nearby we can see that it consists of hundreds of wonderfully detailed statues and sculptures, representing Buddhist teachings mixed with images of Javanese life of a thousand years ago.